 The memory problem

-After five days, your recall of a specific conversation or situation drops by 60–80%.
+After five days, your recall of a specific conversation or situation drops by 60 to 80 percent, consistent with the forgetting curve first described by Ebbinghaus and replicated in a 2015 PLOS ONE study by Murre and Dros.
 That's not a failure of effort.
 It's how episodic memory works.
-You remember that a conversation happened and roughly how it felt, but the specific detail that made it matter is gone.
+You remember that a conversation happened and roughly how it felt, but the detail that made it matter is gone.

 How to prepare for a 1:1

 - Review your notes from the past week.
-If you reflect daily, this takes two minutes.
+If you reflect daily, this takes a couple of minutes.
 Look for anything involving this person: decisions they were part of, blockers they mentioned, context you picked up that they may not know you noticed.

 - Check your open threads from the last 1:1.
 What did you say you'd follow up on?
 What did they raise that didn't get resolved?
-A 1:1 without continuity from the previous one is a disconnected conversation, not a developing relationship.
+A 1:1 without continuity from the previous one is just a disconnected conversation.
+It's not a developing relationship.

-- Identify one thing to acknowledge.
+- Pick one thing to acknowledge.
 Something specific they did this week that was good.
-Not generic praise; specific and observed.
+Not generic praise.
+Specific and observed.
 "You handled the client call on Wednesday without escalating, even though it was tense."
-This signals you're paying attention.
+That signals you're paying attention.

-- Identify one thing to explore.
+- Pick one thing to explore.
 A question you genuinely don't know the answer to.
 About their energy, a project they're leading, something you noticed that you want to understand better.
-Not a question with a predetermined answer.
+Not a question where you already know what you want to hear.

-- Know your own ask or update.
+- Know what you're bringing.
 Is there something you need from them?
 Context on a decision, a heads-up about a change, feedback on your own behavior?
 Come with at least one thing you're contributing, not just facilitating.

 What to leave unscripted